SUPER-UX

-SUPER-UX is a version of the Unix operating system from NEC that is used on its SX series of supercomputers.
+SUPER-UX was a version of the Unix operating system from NEC that is used on its SX series of supercomputers.

 History

 The initial version of SUPER-UX was based on UNIX System V version 3.1 with features from BSD 4.3.
 The version for the NEC SX-9 was based on SVR4.2MP with BSD enhancements.

 Features

 SUPER-UX is a 64-bit UNIX operating system.
 It supports the Supercomputer File System (SFS).

 Earth Simulator

 The Earth Simulator uses a custom OS called "ESOS" (Earth Simulator Operating System) based on SUPER-UX.
 It has many enhanced features custom designed for the Earth Simulator which are not in the regular SUPER-UX OS.